 When the device reboots, it restores the existing data from the non-volatile memory and continues to operate in the same network with existing network information.

 By default, the sleep feature is enabled in the end device application.
 Both the MCU and transceiver are in sleep when the device is idle.

+8.1 Launching the Demo in MPLAB X IDE and MCC

+Followed by steps mentioned in link (section 3.1.3 in this doc) for creating a new MCC Harmony Project, the following steps shows the additional configurations that needs to be done before building and flashing the application.